Much has been written over the years about understanding and optimizing

 There are several forms of the Halloween Problem, not all of which are caused by reading and writing to the keys of a common index.
 The Halloween Problem is also not limited to

 UPDATE queries.
 The query optimizer has more tricks up its sleeve to avoid the Halloween Problem aside from brute-force phase separation using an Eager Table Spool.
-These points (and more) will be explored in the next instalments of this series.
+These points (and more) will be explored in the next installments of this series.